estanislaocrivos/c-libraries/uart/README.md

-# UART Interface 📨
+# Serial HAL Interface 📨

-A simple C abstraction interface to communicate with UART devices.
+A simple hardware abstraction layer interface to communicate with UART devices.